DS 3 Crossback E-TENSE reliability & safety

 - 3Running costsElectric cars like the DS 3 Crossback E-TENSE by their nature cost mere pennies to run – but beware, insurance could be more expensive than for the petrol version

 - 4Electric motor, drive & performanceThe DS 3 Crossback E-TENSE isn’t all that fun to drive, but it’s refined and relatively comfortable – and there’s plenty of punch in Sport mode

-- 7Reliability & safety - currently readingDespite DS being a relatively low-selling manufacturer, the Crossback’s mechanicals are tried and tested in countless other small cars and SUVs
+- 7Reliability & safety - currently readingDespite DS being a relatively low-selling manufacturer, the 3 Crossback’s mechanicals have been tried and tested in countless other small cars and SUVs